 Transforming training with virtual reality

-VR can not only help meet the accessibility challenges presented by coronavirus, but also increase productivity, reduce learning times and lead to fewer mistakes than traditional training methods
+VR can not only help meet the accessibility challenges presented by COVID-19, but also to increase productivity and reduce learning times

 Providing staff with opportunities for training and upskilling is an increasingly important – and expensive – part of running a successful modern business.
 According to the latest Training Industry Report, the average training expenditure for large companies in 2019 was a whopping $17.7 million (£13.5 million).

 This investment, which is largely poured into conventional classroom-style teaching, isn’t delivering much in return, however.
-Online learning provider Cerego’s recent State of Learning report has found that a staggering 70% of training is forgotten within 24 hours and nearly 90% is forgotten after 30 days.
+Online learning provider Cerego’s recent State of Learning report has found that a staggering 70% of training is forgotten within 24 hours, and almost 90% is forgotten after 30 days.

 The problems associated with traditional training methods don’t end here.
 “Issues like delivering consistent training, tracking skills application, quantifying training effectiveness and improving learning effectiveness are some of the constant challenges trainers have to deal with,” says Faisal Athar, lead extended reality (XR) engineer at Malaysian digital innovation firm Ministry XR.